Home > Cookies > Gluten Free Small Batch Chocolate Chip Cookies

 • In a small mixing bowl whisk together the oat flour, almond flour, sweet rice flour, tapioca flour, baking soda, salt, and cinnamon (if using).

-• In a medium mixing bowl, add the butter, brown sugar, and cane/granulated sugar.
+• In a medium mixing bowl, add the butter, brown sugar, and granulated sugar.
 Using a hand held mixer on medium-high speed, mix the butter and sugar until fluffy and creamy.
 Tip – see Notes for using a stand mixer.

 • Add the egg yolk and vanilla extract.
 Continue to mix on medium-high speed until the mixture is pale, light, and fluffy – about 3 to 5 minutes.